atgreen/lisp-openshift/README.md

 lisp-openshift
 ==============

-This package installs all of the necessary bits on Red Hat's OpenShift hosting platform required to run hunchentoot based web applications in the Red Hat's free OpenShift express hosting platform.
+This package provides everything you need to start hosting Common Lisp-based web applications on Red Hat free OpenShift Express hosting platform.

+The default app template uses SBCL and a quicklisp-based dev platform with the hunchentoot web server.

 Here are the installation steps: